josbeir/cakephp-docs-md/docs/en/core-libraries/internationalization-and-localization.md

 When accepting localized data from the request, it is nice to accept datetime information in a user's localized format.
-In a controller, or [controllers/middleware](/en/controllers/middleware.md) you can configure the Date, Time, and DateTime types to parse localized formats
+In a controller, or [Http Middleware](/en/controllers/middleware.md) you can configure the Date, Time, and DateTime types to parse localized formats

 ```php